eclipse/steady/CONTRIBUTING.md

 Please report bugs in English, so all users can understand them.

-If the bug appears to be a regression introduced in a new version of the open-source vulnerability management tool, try to find the closest versions between which it was introduced.<!-- and take special care to make sure the issue is not caused by your application's usage of any internal method which changed its behavior.-->
+If the bug appears to be a regression introduced in a new version of the open-source vulnerability assessment tool, try to find the closest versions between which it was introduced.<!-- and take special care to make sure the issue is not caused by your application's usage of any internal method which changed its behavior.-->

 ### Issue handling process